allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Follow the honor code on all submitted work.
     * Respect, listen, and consider all ideas and contributions made by teammates
     * Dress and act appropriately during online or in-person class sessions
-    * :heavy_exclamation_mark: TODO: add any additional items in the A category.

 * Unacceptable Conduct (U):
   * Members shall not